-Patterns such as: “I must always please others”, “You will only love me if I please you”, “I am worthless”, “I don’t deserve love”, “My own needs are not important”, “I am safe only when in relationship”, “I am only worthy when someone else loves me” and more and more and more.
+Patterns such as: “I must always please others”, “my needs are not as important as others’”, “I am worthless”, “I don’t deserve love”, “It is not safe for me to be seen, powerful and strong”, “I am only worthy when someone else loves me” and more and more and more.

 It is possible that you are aware of some of your subconscious paradigms, but you most certainly do not have a complete picture.

 It can be very unpleasant to dig deep into your soul and analyze your personality this way.

 Such work can bring with it depression, anxiety, and sadness.
 It can make you angry with your parents for exposing you to such conditions when you were growing up.

 You can be angry with yourself for not putting boundaries at an earlier stage.